arschles/go-in-5-minutes/www/content/blog/channel_over_channel.md

 }

 func main() {
 	// create the channel-over-channel type
 	sendCh := make(chan chan time.Duration)

 	// start up 10 doStuff goroutines
 	for i := 0; i < 10; i++ {
 		go doStuff(time.Duration(i+1)*time.Second, sendCh)
 	}

-  // send channels to each doStuff goroutine. doStuff will "ack" by sending its sleep time back
-	recvCh := make(chan time.Duration)
+	// send channels to each doStuff goroutine. doStuff will "ack" by sending its sleep time back recvCh := make(chan time.Duration)
 	for i := 0; i < 10; i++ {
 		sendCh <- recvCh
 	}

-  // receive on each channel we previously sent. this is where we receive the ack that doStuff sent back above
-	for i := 0; i < 10; i++ {
+	// receive on each channel we previously sent. this is where we receive the ack that doStuff sent back above var wg sync.WaitGroup // use this to block until all goroutines have received the ack and logged for i := 0; i < 10; i++ {
+		wg.Add(1)
+		go func() {
+			defer wg.Done()
 			dur := <-recvCh
 			log.Printf("slept for %s", dur)
+		}()
 	}
+	wg.Wait()
 }
 ```

-See this code in action at https://play.golang.org/p/P4zTombq30.
+See this code in action at https://play.golang.org/p/-1lY-4gd4N.

-## Using a Channel Stored Inside a Struct
+## Style 2: Using a Channel Stored Inside a Struct

 This code will look almost identical to the previous snippet, with 2 exceptions: